-HWC confirms that the impact of the proposed development will not impact on heritage resources (Appendix E1 & Appendix G3 for the Screener & NID).
+HWC confirms that the impact of the proposed development will not impact on heritage resources (Appendix E1 for comments from HWC & Appendix G3 for the Screener & NID).

 Please refer to Appendix G for the Specialist reports.

 Considering all the information, it is not envisaged that the proposed dam expansion pose any significant negative impact on the environment, while it is likely to result in a positive socio-economical outcome.